shri1984/study-images/phylogenetics_050523_DM.md

 3. Following the same pattern, we can now look for the derived trait shared by the next-largest number of organisms.
-That would be the gizzard, which is shared by the alligator and the bald eagle (and absent from the antelope).
+That would be the gizzard, which is shared by the alligator and the bald eagle (and absent in antelope).
 Based on this data, we can draw the antelope lineage branching off from the alligator and bald eagle lineage, and place the appearance of the gizzard on the latter.